camille-the-eel/bamazon/README.md

 =======================================================================================

-**To use this app, you must provide your own root password as a command line argument.** <br>
+**To use this app, you must provide your own root password as a command line argument.**
-For example:
+- For example:
 - node bamazonCustomer.js password

 =======================================================================================